astronomer/docs/astro/cloud-ide/run-cells.md

 description: Execute cells in the Cloud IDE's isolated testing environment to check your code works before running it as a DAG.
 ---

-Test your data pipeline as a whole or in parts using the Astro Cloud IDE's dedicated and isolated testing environment.
+Test your data pipeline as a whole or in parts using a dedicated and isolated testing environment in the Astro Cloud IDE.
 If a cell contains code, you can run it in the IDE.

 ## Run a cell

+1. In the Cloud UI, select a Workspace and then click **Cloud IDE**.

+2. Select a project on the **Projects** page.

+3. Select a pipeline in the **Pipelines** list.

-In your pipeline editor, go to a cell and click **Run** to run the cell and check that your code works as expected.
+4. In the pipeline editor, go to a cell and click **Run**.

 ![Running a Cloud IDE cell](/img/cloud-ide/run-cell.png)